VinzenzTrimborn/Behavioral-Cloning/README.md

 #### 3. Creation of the Training Set & Training Process

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get on track to the middle again.
-Here are some example image:
+Hereare some example image:

 ![alt text][image1]